akeneo/portal-helpcenter/content/md/onboarder/1-set-up-onboarder.md

 2. Choose a `Domain prefix`, which is going to define of your URL instance (e.g: https://retailer-yourdomainprefix.cloud.akeneo.com).
 By default, the domain prefix of your linked PIM instance is used in the generated URL.
 An instant check is done to see if the name is available.
 3. Select an `Installation locale` for your Onboarder.
 4. The `Installation location` is chosen with your linked PIM instance.
-5. Once the information is inputted, click `Request an Instance`.
+5. Once the form is filled in, click `Request an Instance`.

 ![Setup flexibility_pim_linked form](../img/onboarder_instance_setup_pim_linked.jpg)